mbuffat/Powerlink2/README.md

 ### installation

-you can use HACS and install as a custom compoent, or download and copy the custom_compents/powerlink2 to your home_assistant custom_components directory
+you can use HACS and install as a custom component, or download and copy the custom_compents/powerlink2 to your home_assistant custom_components directory

 #### configuration of home assistant

-- in the configuration.yaml file define the control panel to control the alarm
+- in the configuration.yaml file, define the control panel to control the alarm

 ```
 alarm_control_panel: